 The Hartville Migrant Council exists “For the good of our neighbors”.

-The Hartville Migrant Council is made up of eight Board Members, and five program chairs.
+The Hartville Migrant Council is made up of seven Board Members, and five program chairs.

 The council employs three part-time employees.